 “Tulsa Time” has a special sort of magic when played on a sparkling acoustic.
 This tutorial https://www.youtube.com/watch?v=IiayG9QVNYs shows you a very simplified, two-chord version of the song — you only need D and G to play this easy song.
 For a somewhat simplified rhythm pattern, you can use down/down/up/up/down.

 Ready to Start?

 Learning guitar is an adventure, and being able to play songs is one of the best parts of that adventure.
 And luckily, you don’t need to know all the chords in the world to have a great time learning some easy guitar songs.
+For example, some of the easiest love songs will be a great place to start.
 Take your time, be patient, and remember to have fun, too.